raphaelleman/RT-MLPA/README.md

 Only the Adj_UMI count will be used in following analyses.

-### Two step analysis
+#### Two step analysis

-If you have control samples you can perfome analysis in two step.
+If you have control samples you can perfom analysis in two step.
 First, it is the model trainning step from control samples.

 ```bash